cloudxsgmbh/cdk-iot-wireless/README.md

 ```

 - `republishTopic`
   The message will be republished to the provided topic.
-For permission reasons, the provided topic will be automatically prefixed by the value `public/`.
-(E.g. `mytopic` will end up being `public/mytopic`).
-[Substitution Templates](https://docs.aws.amazon.com/iot/latest/developerguide/iot-substitution-templates.html) are allowed.
+For permission reasons, do not use [Substitution Templates](https://docs.aws.amazon.com/iot/latest/developerguide/iot-substitution-templates.html) on the first level.
+Otherwise permissions will not be set correctly.